Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • Coffee, usually café au lait, which when I was a child was drunk in a bowl rather than a cup or a mug.
 Modern tastes allow for cappuccinos at breakfast, with the occasional espresso thrown in.
 (If you know anyone in Europe to whom you can ship, you can order your own bowl here.)

-• Chicory, or chicory mixed with coffee, although this tends to be a regional drink and not available everywhere (having tasted this, I'd have to say this is a good thing)
+• Chicory, or chicory mixed with coffee, although this tends to be a regional drink and not available everywhere (having tasted this, I'd have to say its scarcity is a good thing)

 • Tea, usually with lemon or with milk, with loose teas becoming increasingly popular